 - Somethin' Extra - 5 servos

 . . .
-15 servos vs. the 14 of you ordered, which we can account for without more money out of what you've already paid (with something left over).
-The reason for this becomes obvious once you realize assigning one servo per control surface gives increased flexibility in what you can do with the model.
-Trust me on this even if you don't yet grok the implications.
+15 servos vs. the 14 you ordered.
+The reason for this becomes obvious once you realize assigning one servo per control surface gives increased flexibility in what you can do with the model and gives some built in redundancy.
+This is a good thing - trust me on this even if you don't yet grok the implications.

 Two things; first, as a rule, Mustangs are flown quite differently

 than the three smaller SIG sport models.
 In part it's because of the pilot's mood, or attitude whilst flying a warbird.
 And also because of the nature of the maneuvers in which it's flown.

 Second, diving out of the sun for a high-speed ultra-low pass followed by a pull-up into victory roll is a hugely popular maneuver with WWII heavy iron.
 This imposes greater stresses on your avionics than a lightly loaded slower speed sport model especially at the 4 o'clock through 7 o'clock porton of the pullout.

 Third, as we discussed, you're opting for a DLE-35 (a great engine, one of which I have installed in an 80" Bearcat and love).
 Anyway, it's a gasser, and the aircraft will turn out significantly more massive than if the model were powered by a four stroke 120.
 Your Mustang will be as much as 3X heavier (and faster) than the SIG sport models!
 Again, more stress on the components.